Adolfo-schlegel/MyObsidian/OpenSsl server/Remote Connection.md

 $$Port Forwarding$$
 ![[PortForwardingRuleSSH.png]]

 Port forwarding allows remote computers, located on the Internet, to connect to a specific computer or service within a private local area network (LAN)**.
-Port forwarding rules are set on routers or other network devices that act as an Internet gateway for other computers in a local network.$$ Remote Conection $$
+Port forwarding rules are set on routers or other network devices that act as an Internet gateway for other computers in a local network.

+External host will accept all ip from the out side world, so we

+$$ Remote Conection $$

 ![[RemoteAccesSSH.png]]
 Allow the remote connection to the computer but befeore you need configure a forward connection with an specific computer/local ip